peppelinux/oidc-federation-over-gh-pages/README.md

 > TODO

 The file [federation/list.json](federation/list.json) contains JSON array with all the URLs of the participants.
-Every time this file is edited with a git commit, the scripts in the `bin/` directory create, update or remove, the Entity Statements of the participants.
+Every time an onboarding action is merged in the main branch, like create, update or delete, this file is edited by the scripts configured in the `bin/` directory.

-For doing that the action scripts fetches the Entity Configuration of each new/modified participant, validate it, and then stores the signed entity statements related to this.

-The commit on [federation/list.json](federation/list.json) should be coupled with the public jwk that would match to the one published in the participants Entity Configuration.

-The result will contain only the verified Entities for which the Entity Statement have been produced.

 ## Entity Statements

-> TODO
+> TODO: see onboarding.

 ### Open Points